saikiran123456/MongoDB_Studio3T_PyMongo/README.md

      Like: 1.
 Querying JSON Documents
            2. Aggregate and Grouping
            3. MongoDB ATLAS Cloud (Integration with MongoDB Compass) connection string connection

+NOTE: Please place all the files including the images in the same folder as the Notebook needs access to these images.

+For detailed instructions on how to get started on PostgreSQL, please refer to the articles on my website: